December 18, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Hot Tub GFCI Breaker

 - Hot Tub Wiring Diagram Information

 - Electrical Codes and Details for Spa and Hot Tub Wiring.
-Essentials for your installation, including the required gfci ground fault protection and circuit wire size.
+Essentials for your installation, including the required GFCI ground fault protection and circuit wire size.

 Be Careful and Be Safe - Never Work on Energized Circuits!

-Consult your Local Building Department about Permits and Inspections for all projects.
+Consult your Local Building Department about Permits and Inspections for all Electric Wiring Projects.